YTread Logo

 every

 one.
 This is Amiel Stanek, editor of Basically at Bon Apetit, and this is Almost Every Way to Cook an Egg.
-First we made chicken, now we make egg.
+First we made chicken, now we are going to make egg.
 This is an egg.
-Oval in shape, they come in many different colors, but there's not much to what's inside.
+Ovularly shaped, they come in many different colors, but there isn't much to what's inside.
 However, size does matter as it affects

 cook

 ing time.
-So for consistency today, we're just using large brown eggs.
-When you break them open, you can see that they are made up of a liquid white and a yellow-orange center or yolk, containing different proteins that coagulate or harden at different temperatures.
+So to stay consistent, today we'll only use large, brown eggs.
+When you break them apart, you can see that they are composed of a liquid white and a yellow-orange center or yolk, containing different proteins that coagulate or harden at different temperatures.

 every way to cook an egg 59 methods bon app tit

-So just a few degrees of difference in temperature or
+So just a few degrees difference in temperature or

 cook

-ing time will have a profound impact on the final result of the egg.
-We're going to take these eggs and cook them in as many ways as we can think of, so you can see the process and the final results.
+ing time will have a profound impact on the final egg result.
+We'll take these eggs and cook them in as many ways as we can think of, so you can see the process and the end results.
 Raw egg.
-Okay, so we could start this video off with all the ways to cook eggs without mentioning some ways not to cook eggs.
+Well, we could start this video with all the ways to cook eggs without also doing some ways not to cook eggs.
 You know, people eat raw eggs all the time.
-But we'll just take an egg, break it into a glass, it's nice and cold, and that's an egg shot.
+But we'll just take an egg, crack it into a glass, it'll be nice and cold, and that's an egg shot.

 every way to cook an egg 59 methods bon app tit